The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

 The lithological trend at the two deposits strikes east-northeast, with a steep north-northwest dip.

-With a strike length of 3.3km, the Piaba deposit is classified as a tabular auriferous zone hosted within the metavolcano-sedimentary rocks of the Aurizona Group.
-It is hosted in quartz-diorite rocks with diorite in the hanging wall and chemical-carbonaceous metavolcano-sedimentary rocks in the footwall.
+With a strike length of 3.3km, the Piaba deposit is classified as a tabular auriferous zone hosted within the metavolcanic-sedimentary rocks of the Aurizona Group.
+It is hosted in quartz-diorite rocks with diorite in the hanging wall and chemical-carbonaceous metavolcanic-sedimentary rocks in the footwall.

 Primary gold mineralisation at Piaba is hosted by sheared and veined quartz-diorite, while the auriferous zone is associated with intense hydrothermal alteration and quartz veining.